 - Make sure your aging parent agrees, and allow them to be part of the process.

 - If you choose to build an addition, make sure its built following universal design guidelines.

 - Consider your space: are counters, bathrooms, and doorways wheelchair accessible?
 Is there a walk-in shower with grab bars?

 - Always try to opt for entry-level additions so that you can eliminate the need for stairs.

 - Look for a professional contractor with experience in universal design and additional space for aging family members.

 - Always check municipal building codes to make sure that accessory dwellings are allowed (a reputable contractor should be able to help you with this).

 - If adding space to your existing home is not an option, there might be another way to keep your aging parent close enough to care for.
 Check out these small modular homes designed specifically for keeping family members close by.
 They can sit on your existing property while still offering a sense of independence.

-Contact us today to talk about how we can help get your family into a comfortable living space.
+Request an estimate for an in-law suite and discuss how we can help include your aging parents in a comfortable living space.
 We believe that the process and systems we institute to meet your needs are as important as the final product, and we will always do our best to make sure you are happy with our work.

 Get Inspiration Delivered